Word Meanings - GRAND - Book Publishers vocabulary database

 The act of solemnizing; celebration; as, the solemnization of a marriage. - GRANDEUR

 The state or quality of being grand; vastness; greatness; splendor; magnificence; stateliness; sublimity; dignity; elevation of thought or expression; nobility of action.
-Nor doth this grandeur and majestic show Of luxury . . . allure mine eye. - GORGEOUS
+Nor doth this grandeur and majestic show Of luxury . . . allure mine eye. - BULKY

 Imposing through splendid or various colors; showy; fine; magnificent.
 Cloud-land, gorgeous land.
 Coleridge.
 Gogeous as the sun at midsummer.
-Shak. -- Gor"geous*ly, adv. -- Gor"geous*ness, n. (more info) luxurious; cf. OF. gorgias ruff, - BULKY
+Shak. -- Gor"geous*ly, adv. -- Gor"geous*ness, n. (more info) luxurious; cf. OF. gorgias ruff, - SMOOTHNESS

 Quality or state of being smooth. - HONORABLE